PhishPhillet/phishphillet/docs/_posts/2025-05-02-dysfunctional-phishing.md

 if a potential victim ignores the first part of the email, said victim would fall for the second part?
 Was it done as a bet?

-- Last but definitvely not least, the other think, `Secure Messaging Portal`, goes to an url in `mimecast.com`.
+- Last but definitvely not least, the other link, `Secure Messaging Portal`, goes to an url in `mimecast.com`.
 No, I will not post it here just in case Mimecast never bothers to disable it.
 Howerver, if that was also set up by the phisher, that would tell a lot about